-In 1999/2000, the government of Cameroon approved the Petroleum Code (the "Cameroon Petroleum Code") and Petroleum Regulations that were designed to rationalize regulation of the upstream local oil and gas industry.
-The Cameroon Petroleum Code applies to all license awards granted post 2000, which include thirteen production sharing contracts and three concession contracts.
-Arrangements entered into prior to 2000 are grandfathered under the former law.
-Companies who wish to gain rights to explore and produce in Cameroon can only do so by entering into a petroleum contract with Cameroon, represented by SNH, the Cameroon national oil company, and assignments of such contracts require the consent of the government.
+In December 1999, the government of Cameroon approved the Petroleum Code 1999 (the "Cameroon Petroleum Code") that was designed to simplify regulation of the local oil and gas industry.
+The Cameroon Petroleum Code applies to all license awards and existing license holders had the opportunity to convert from the previous system of permitting and contracting to the Cameroon Petroleum Code's system of production sharing contracts.
+Companies who wish to gain rights to explore and produce in Cameroon can only do so by entering into a production sharing contract with Cameroon, represented by SNH, the Cameroon national oil company, and assignments of such contracts require the consent of SNH.
 SNH, established in March 1980, participates in the form of joint ventures with the "contractors."
-Assignment of license interests requires the consent of SNH.